 - Courses dropped after the 30th calendar day will not receive a tuition credit.

-Course withdrawals that occur beginning the sixth day of the quarter to the end of the second week will result in no entry on the permanent record (official transcript), but a mark of XM will appear with the withdrawn course on the unofficial record (academic history).
-Withdrawals that occur beginning the sixth day of the quarter may affect a student’s tuition charges and may result only in a half-tuition refund.
-There also may be implications for financial aid recipients’ awards.
-To withdraw from a course after the first five days of a quarter, a student must present the request in person at the Registrar’s Office, Old Main 230.
-Beginning the third week of the quarter, a mark of "W" is posted for each withdrawn course.
+Course withdrawals that occur from the beginning of the sixth day of the quarter to the end of the second week will result in no entry on the official transcript; however, a mark of “XM” will appear with the withdrawn course on the unofficial transcript.
+Beginning the third week of the quarter, a grade of “W” is posted for each withdrawn course.

+Course withdrawal from the beginning of the third week to the end of the seventh week is permitted.
 After the seventh week of the quarter, course withdrawal is not permitted.
-Discontinued attendance without official withdrawal results in a failing grade (Z or F).
-Course withdrawal deadlines are published in the dates and deadlines section of the Registrar’s Office website and the Summer Session Bulletin on the Web.
+Course withdrawal deadlines are published in the dates and deadlines section of the Registrar’s Office website and the Summer Session website.

-To withdraw from an extension course, a student must file the appropriate form through the extension office.
-For specific site information, see the Extended Education section in the University Catalog.
+To withdraw from an extension course, a student must file the appropriate form through the Outreach and Continuing Education office.
+For specific site information, see the Outreach and Continuing Education section in the catalog.

-Students may drop an Independent Learning course at any time by contacting the Independent Learning Office in writing.
+Students may drop an Independent Learning course by contacting the Independent Learning Office in writing.
 There is no refund 30 days after registration.